HM618/Capstone_1/README.md

 # Predicting Graduation Rates

 When I first began considering the content of this capstone project, I immediately knew that I wanted to delve into the sphere of education.
 Specifically, how expenditures affect what is considered an "academically successful environment".
 However, I learned early on that kind of data would not be given to me this round of pursuit.
 Instead, I decided to investigate other factors that would potentially have very strong relationships with a school district's graduation rate.
 In the state of Colorado there are 181 school districts within 64 counties, serving approximately 860,000 students.
-In this capstone, we are exploring
+Each of the datasets used in the execution of this project contained thorouggh documentation about it's students in relation to whatever the data was about.

 ## Project Objectives